 Founded in 1902, St Stephen’s is a congregation of the Episcopal Diocese of West Virginia.
 The Episcopal tradition focuses upon the importance of faith practiced in community; on worship and service together.
-Our faith is grounded in the Holy Scriptures and expressed through the liturgies of the Book of Common Prayer.
+Our faith is centered on Christ, grounded in the Holy Scriptures and expressed through the liturgies of the Book of Common Prayer.
 We invite you to join us as we come together in Christ’s name to deepen our commitment to God and to one another.

 Our Mission: St Stephen’s Episcopal Church seeks to share and spread Christ’s love with the greater Beckley area and beyond through active worship, lively fellowship and service to others.

 We are members of:

 - St. Stephen’s became an organized mission in 1902 with only 14 communicants.

 - Until 1916, St. Stephen’s depended on the Baptists, Methodists and Presbyterians for a place to worship.
 In 1916, members purchased the Methodist Episcopal Church on the corner of Heber and Earwood streets.